asprasad/treebeard/docs/MICRO 2022/outline.md

   * Compilers have been successful with ML models like DNNs \cite{TVM, Tiramisu, XLA}.
 However, compiler techniques for decision tree ensembles are less well studied.
   * Repeated effort to write libraries and several new architectures \cite{Halide?}
   * Model, batch size and architecture specific specialization and optimizations [cite : cache conscious ensemble ranking, vpred]
-  * Different optimizations have been designed in different libraries \cite{xgboost, Treelite, lightgbm, vpred}.
-However, libraries are hard coded to use certain optimizations and cannot tailor the generated code according to the model being used.
+  * Existing libraries \cite{xgboost, Treelite, lightgbm, vpred} target specific optimizations and are hard to maintain/upgrade as hardware evolves.
+They cannot tailor the generated code according to the model being used.
 [TODO we also need to say the search through the potential optimization space maybe somewhat limited]
 * Contributions
   * We build an extensible compiler infrastructure to compile decision tree models.
 The infrastructure is built to allow exploration of optimization and code generation techniques.
 [TODO is this claim too grand?
 Should we be saying something like MLIR?]
   * We develop a general infrastructure for the vectorization of decision tree walks based on grouping tree nodes into "tiles".
 This includes general support for code generation and the in-memory representation of tiled trees.
 The infrastructure can be used to tile trees based on different cost functions.